 - Uniting and strengthening geological research in Sweden

-- Bringing geology and geological knowledge to the fore in social debate and in schools
+- Bringing geology and geological knowledge to the fore in the social debate and in schools

-SGU currently has some 250 employees, of whom most work at our headquarters in Uppsala.
-Others are stationed at our regional offices in Gothenburg, Lund, Stockholm, Malå, and also Luleå (Mining Inspectorate).
+SGU currently has some 250 employees.
+The majority works at our headquarters in Uppsala.
+Others are stationed at our regional offices in Gothenburg, Lund, Malå, and Luleå (Mining Inspectorate).
 Our annual turnover is around SEK 340 million.